MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started.md

 ## Installing and publishing an extension

-To make your extension available to users, the package must be published to a specific Microsoft Dynamics 365 Business Central Server instance.
+To make your extension available to users, the package must be published to a specific [!INCLUDE[prodshort](includes/prodshort.md)] server instance.
 The extension can be installed for one or more tenants.
 For more information about how to install and publish an extension, see [How to: Publish and Install an Extension](devenv-how-publish-and-install-an-extension-v2.md).

 ## Controlling user access to developing and publishing extensions